Our technology

 Ultrasound has revolutionized applications in liquids and tissues.
 Doctors are using sound waves to determine a baby’s gender after only 12 weeks.
 Fishing boats are using sonars to see underwater.
 Why do we still not have similar applications in air?
 Sonair AS develops sonars for in-air applications.

-3D-imaging with sound in air
+3D localization with sound in air